ibexa/documentation-developer/docs/users/oauth_server.md

 # OAuth Server

-Your [[= product_name =]] can be used as an OAuth2 server (combining an Authorization Server and a Resource Server).
+Your [[= product_name =]] instance can be used as an OAuth2 server, combining the roles of an Authorization Server and a Resource Server.
-Client applications (such as mobile apps) are able to authenticate a user then access to this user's resources.
+Client applications, such as mobile apps, are able to authenticate a user, and then access this user's resources.

 ![OAuth2 Server](img/oauth2-server.png)

 ## Server installation

 [[= product_name =]] Oauth2 server package is `ibexa/oauth2-server` and is not part of the default installation.
-It can be installed with the following command:
+You can install it with the following command:

 ```bash
 composer require ibexa/oauth2-server --with-all-dependencies
 ```

-Then, add the following pair of bundle lines to `config/bundles.php` array, like at the end of it:
+Then, in `config/bundles.php`, at the end of an array with a list of bundles, add the following two lines :

 ```php
 <?php